-The TOEFL and IELTS scores and the written essay do not in and of themselves presume adequate qualification for study.
+TOEFL, IELTS, and Duolingo scores and the written essay do not in and of themselves presume adequate qualification for study.
 Functional English and familiarity with additional art-related terminology are required upon entrance in order to pass course work.
 In addition, international students may be interviewed prior to the issuance of an I-20 for a student visa.

 International students will receive specific instructions regarding the necessary financial documentation for visa purposes when admission letters are issued.